Compare 8,994 CD Rates

 Compound Interest: Compound interest is the interest you earn on interest you have already been paid.
 This may be demonstrated using simple math: if you have $100 and it generates 5% interest every year, you will have $105 at the end of the first year.
 You'll have $110.25 by the end of the second year, because you earned interest on the $105, and so on and so forth.

-Early Withdrawal Penalty: An early withdrawal penalty is a fee banks may charge if you withdraw funds before your 5-year CD matures.
+Early Withdrawal Penalty: An early withdrawal penalty is a fee banks may charge if you withdraw funds before your 18-month CD matures.
 Withdrawing your funds before the end of the term may cause you to forfeit a portion of your accrued interest and possibly some of your principal.

 Frequently Asked Questions

-What happens at the end of the 5-year term?
+What happens at the end of the term?

 Additional offers that might be useful